 Build 3D geometry for Copper - Top and bottom layer copper layers are always represented as decals on surfaces of the board part.
 When this option is enabled, CoDesigner will also create extruded features to represent all copper layers, as well as thruhole pads.
-Note that enabling this option can create a large amount of data that significantly impacts performance. ► Note that this option is not available on a Standard Subscription plan.
+Note that enabling this option can create a large amount of data that significantly impacts performance. ► Note that this option is not available with an Altium Designer Standard subscription.

 Build Vias - enable this option to also include the Via barrels.
-(Build Vias option added in CoDesigner 2.2.0) ► Note that this option is not available on a Standard Subscription plan.
+(Build Vias option added in CoDesigner 2.2.0) ► Note that this option is not available with an Altium Designer Standard subscription.

 Participate in the product improvement program - enable this option to automatically share technical information with Altium about your use of CoDesigner. ► Learn more about the product improvement program.

 Use a common folder for storing models if you work with multiple PCB designs with a percentage of reused components, as it will save time and storage space when loading a new project.